Our Mission Statement

 - Promote the reciprocity of service in all exchanges between student, teacher, peers and community

 All individuals should have the right to engage in the civic and social development of their communities and nations.
 This includes freely participating in deciding the future of a political system.
 Servant Forge specifically addresses the issues of utilizing and enhancing the tools of democracy including education, citizen access, the right to represent constituencies and the right to organize.

 Servant Forge fosters a values-based approach to democracy.
 Citizens in developing democracies need tools to develop and sustain democratic institutions and civic engagement.
 Servant Forge helps craft and shape those tools to reflect an emerging culture of involvement and service.

 Faith motivates and inspires as often as it separates and segregates.
-Servant Forge believes that true commitment to sovereignty higher than oneself — whether God, Allah, or Yahweh — is a call to promote change based on reconcilation, trust, justice, and service.
+Servant Forge believes that true commitment to sovereignty higher than oneself — whether God, Allah, or Yahweh — is a call to promote change based on reconciliation, trust, justice and service.

-Servant Forge helps faith communities by offering strategic planning, expert training, and public speaking to inspire groups and instill a culture of service in their work.
-Servant Forge works to ensure the right to religious freedom and expression, regardless of creed, nationality, or ethnic heritage.
+Servant Forge offers strategic planning, expert training and public speaking to help faith communities inspire and instill a culture of service in their work.
+Servant Forge works to ensure the right to religious freedom and expression, regardless of creed, nationality or ethnic heritage.

 Poverty remains the most significant destabilizing force for families.
-Poverty retards the economic, social, and health development of communities and nations.
-Poverty overtakes the environment and the systems that support communities.
+Poverty hinders the economic, social and health development of communities across the globe.
+Poverty can overtake a country and the infrastructure that supports communities.

 Servant Forge promotes civic and corporate engagement in the effort to eradicate extreme poverty and hunger.
-We seek to forge new structures and strategies through a commitment and call to serviceto confront the forces that contribute to poverty.
-Servant Forge, working with NGOs and government agencies, seeks to provide training and technical assistance to enhance economic and social development among developing regions of the world.
+We seek to forge new structures and strategies through a commitment and call to service that confronts the forces that contribute to poverty.
+Servant Forge, alongside worldwide NGOs and government agencies, endeavors to provide training and technical assistance to enhance economic and social development among developing regions of the world.